Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Summary

-On the other hand still significant progress in non-perturbative calculations is required in order to increase the power of tests of the SM through FCNC processes, in particular in the case of non-leptonic $K$, $D$ and $B$ decays.
-While in the case of $B$-decays, QCDF presented in the previous Section allowed to make an important progress, the case of non-leptonic $K$-decays is a different story.
+On the other hand, still significant progress in non-perturbative calculations is required in order to increase the power of tests of the SM through FCNC processes, in particular in the case of non-leptonic $K$, $D$ and $B$ decays.
+While in the case of $B$-decays, QCDF presented in Section~\ref{sec:qcdf} allowed to make an important progress, the case of non-leptonic $K$-decays is a different story.
 In this context I am very curious whether direct CP violation in $K_L\to\pi\pi$ decays represented by the ratio $\epe$ is well described by the SM or not.
-Even 22 years after the seminal Ringberg 1988 workshop it was not possible to obtain the prediction for $\epe$ using lattice simulations.
-Such prediction is, on the other hand possible within the large N approach developed by Bardeen, G\'erard and myself in the middle of the 1980's.
-The most recent analyses of $\epe$ in this framework show that $\epe$ within the SM, although on the lower side, agrees within $2 \sigma$ with the data \cite{NA31,E731}.
-Unfortunately strong cancellations between QCD penguins and electroweak penguins do not allow clear cut conclusions on how much space is still left for New Physics contributions to $\epe$.
+Even 35 years after the seminal Ringberg 1988 workshop it was not possible to obtain the prediction for $\epe$ on which various competing groups would agree with each other.
+This is the subject of another story, this time devoted exclusively to $\epe$ and the $\Delta I=1/2$ rule \cite{Buras:2020wyv,Buras:2022cyc}.
 We should hope that in this decade the answer will be provided by lattice groups.
-In this context an interesting paper appeared very recently \cite{Lehner:2011fz}.
-Reviews of lattice results can be found in \cite{Lubicz:2008am,Dimopoulos:2011xt,Shigemitsu:2011vi}.

-Presently, much faster development takes place in the case of the parameter $\hat B_K$.
-Indeed during the last three years an impressive progress in calculating $\hat B_K$ has been achieved by means of unquenched lattice simulations.
-While until recently the values in the ballpark of $\hat B_K=0.724\pm0.008\pm0.028$ \cite{Antonio:2007pb} were circulated, the most recent message from RBC and UKQCD collaborations \cite{Aoki:2010pe} that uses domain wall QCD reads $\hat B_K=0.749\pm0.027$.
+At the 1988 Ringberg Workshop, a first estimate of the $K^0-\bar K^0$ hadronic matrix element by the European Lattice Collaboration was presented with $\hat B_K=0.87\pm0.20$ \cite{Buras:1989er} and the progress in the following two decades was slow.
+But in the last decade much faster development took place in calculating this parameter.
+Indeed during the last years an impressive progress in calculating $\hat B_K$ has been achieved by means of unquenched lattice simulations.
+In particular in the previous decade, lower numerical values like $\hat B_K=0.724\pm0.008\pm0.028$ \cite{Antonio:2007pb} and $\hat B_K=0.749\pm0.027$ \cite{Aoki:2010pe} appeared in the literature.
+By now the accuracy has been significantly increased so that the most recent update from FLAG reads $\hat{B}_K =0.7625(97)$~\cite{FlavourLatticeAveragingGroupFLAG:2021npn} while the new UTfit analysis is based on $\hat B_K=0.756(16)$ \cite{Bona:2022pjv}.